 Students who liked this also read: https://www.globalassignmenthelp.com/blog/5-unbelievable-benefits-of-homework-writing

 There are many such figures of speech, expressions, phrases, and devices.
-Here, we are going to highlight the most popular ones.
+Often students in the UK can’t understand how to deal with questions effectively.
+This is because they don’t know the language techniques, and as a result, they search ‘Who can do my assignment?’
+Here, we are going to highlight the most popular techniques.

 A literary work that conveys a story that has a resemblance to an event that has occurred in the past or is related to the real-world political or moral situation is called as allegory.
 The aim of this literary device in assignment writing is to present the story in such a manner that readers can themselves understand the link.